saintsal/cuppa.cc/docs/litepaper.md

 Can we create environments where everyone has something wonderful to look forward to every day?

 ![](pepe-eyes.png)
-## Questions
+??? question "A whole bunch of questions we're asking"

     - How can DAOs be more transparent and enable more agency?

     - Fomo and burnout are serious problems.
 DAO incentive systems often make people feel fungible, interchangeable and replacable.
 What structural patterns can change that?
 Can the fabric of DAO relationships be weaved around other things than funding and projects?

     - How can we design work collaboration and tokenomics to serve human relationships first?

     - How can we make participation more permissionless?
 How can we lower institutional and economic barriers?
 How can DAOs attract the talent they need and let people get right to work at their full capacity?

     - Where do we want to do the opposite, for example, enabling small teams to have more autonomy by enacting barriers?

     - What collaboration tools are useful outside of delegation use cases?
 What about work that benefits from spontaneous inspiration or proactive problem-solving?

     - What forms of DAO engagement can help people be conscious, self-aware and present?

     - What can we introduce to tokenised communities that naturally decompose collusion and shadow hierarchies?

     - What can we do expose shadow work and other forms of economic deadweight loss?

     - Can DAOs be learning spaces that are free from industrial modes of education like courses and content consumption?
 What could learning look like if it were the natural result of interaction with other DAO participants?

     - What decentralised modes support work that requires high amounts of experience, but low amounts of time?

     - What does autonomy look like when an individual or team can reflect on their behaviour, and change their own environments to reflect the changes they want to see in themselves?

     - Why can't work be more game-like?
 Can we decrease the stress and increase the fun?

 ## A cultural foundation